LogBoxx/doa26-etamu/README.md

 [FMComms5 Phase Synchronization](https://wiki.analog.com/resources/eval/user-guides/ad-fmcomms5-ebz/phase-sync)<br><br>
 [Phase Synchronization Capability of the
 Analog Devices FMComms5 and DoA Estimation](https://wiki.analog.com/_media/resources/tools-software/linux-software/doa_whitepaper.pdf)<br> ^ REQUIRED READING ^ <br><br>
 DoA will not be achieved without phase synchronization.
+This step must be done manually every time the system is power cycled.
 The FMComms5 board has built-in capabilities to sync both on-board chips, and subsequently provide phase synchronization.<br><br>
 Close IIO-Scope and reopen it once the board it booted.
 To verify the default configuration, the sample rate should be at 30.72 MSPS with RF Bandwidth 18.00 MHz.
 All LOs should be at 2.4 GHz by default.<br>
 To calibrate FMComms5, perform the following within IIO-Scope:<br>
 0. Wire each TX to RX on FMComms5. ____Ensure TX1_A -> RX1_a, TX2_A -> RX2_A, TX1_B -> RX1_B, TX2_B -> RX2_B____